Leicester City transfer news: Youri Tielemans joins on loan from Monaco | Goal.com

 The youngster also played his way into the Belgium national team, making four appearances and two starts at the 2018 World Cup in a campaign that saw the Red Devils finish third.

-He also started all four of Belgium's Nations League matches this past fall.
+He also started all four of Belgium's Nations League matches this past autumn.

-Tielemans will now look to continue that growth with a Leicester club that sit in 11th place but just three points off seventh after snatching a point at Anfield against league leading Liverpool on Wendesday.
+Tielemans will now look to continue that growth with a Leicester club that sit in 11th place but just three points off seventh after snatching a point at Anfield against league-leading Liverpool on Wednesday.

-Going the other way is Silva, who was at the center of a dispute in the summer of 2017 over his initial transfer from Portuguese club Sporting to Leicester.
+Going the other way is Silva, who was at the centre of a dispute in the summer of 2017 over his initial transfer from Portuguese club Sporting to Leicester.

 The documents relating to Silva's transfer to the Premier League side arrived moments after the window closed and Silva was unable to be registered by the club until the January 2018 window.